Constant mean curvature, flux conservation, and symmetry: Partial converse

-Instead of assuming $\,\Sigma\,$ has constant $\mu$-mean curvature, we now seek a \textit{converse} to our conservation result, hoping to \textit{deduce} constant $\mu$-mean curvature from well-definition of the flux functional $\,\ff_{B}\,$.
-Well-definition of $\ff_{B}$, however, has no meaning without Killing fields on which to test it.
-Indeed, the potency of assuming well-definition should correlate in some way with the abundance of such fields.
+Above, we assumed constancy of $\mu$-mean curvature on $\,\Sigma$, and deduced conservation of of flux.
+We now seek a \emph{converse} conservation law to the effect that well-definition of the flux functional $\,\ff_{B}\,$ implies constancy of $\mu$-mean curvature.
+Well-definition of $\ff_{B}$, however, means nothing without Killing fields on which to pose it, so the strength of any such converse must correlate with the abundance of Killing fields.

-At the same time, we shouldn't have to assume well-definition of $\,\ff_{B}\,$ on \textit{all} Killing fields.
-We could restrict $\,\ff_{B}\,$ to a subset---even just one Killing field---and ask whether well-definition of $\ff_{B}$ there influences geometry.
+Similarly, one shouldn't need to assume well-definition of $\,\ff_{B}\,$ on \emph{all} Killing fields to get a conservation law.
+We could restrict $\,\ff_{B}\,$ to a non-empty subset of $\,\lgs\,$ (even a singleton) and ask whether well-definition of $\ff_{B}$ there influences geometry.

-Dually, we shouldn't have to assume constancy $\,\ff_{B}\,$ on all caps.
-We have in mind the case where $\,\Sigma\,$ has a continuous (extrinsic) symmetry group $\,\gg\subset\gs\,$ and $\,\ff_{B}\,$ takes a fixed value on a sufficiently ``crowded'' set of homologous $\,\gg\,$-invariant caps.
+Dually, we needn't assume constancy of $\,\ff_{B}\,$ on all caps.
+We have in mind the case where $\,\Sigma\,$ is preserved by a closed, connected subgroup $\,\gg\subset\gs\,$ and $\,\ff_{B}\,$ takes a fixed value on a sufficiently ``crowded'' set of homologous $\,\gg\,$-invariant caps.